 Marco and Cathy Giorgi draw on their many years of experience and professionalism, to make sure that every little detail is taken care of.
 Their rooms are comfortable and beautifully designed, offering sumptuous Egyptian cotton bedlinen, 32 inch flat-screen TVs, iPod docks, free WiFi and a well stocked hospitality tray.
 Plus, each room has its own private ensuite facilities (except 'Hereford' which has its bathroom across a small hallway.
 Towelling robes are provided).
 You can indulge yourself with their luxury rain showers, complimentary toiletries and large fluffy white towels as standard.

-From here onward, begin to experience the increasingly rural section of the Cotswold Way.
-There will be fewer villages, allowing you to relax in the peace and tranquility of the gorgeous, iconic Cotswold countryside.
-Climb up to Charlton Kings Common, looking out for the distinctive rock pillar known as the “Devils Chimney”.
-Continue through quiet woodland, enchanting at any time of year, but especially the spring when wild flowers abound.
+A transfer from your overnight accommodation will take you back to Seven Springs.
+Leaving Seven Springs itself, you begin to experience the increasingly rural section of the Cotswold Way.
+There will be fewer villages, allowing you to relax in the peace and tranquillity of the gorgeous, iconic Cotswold countryside.
+Climb up to Charlton Kings Common, looking out for the distinctive rock pillar known as the “Devil's Chimney”.
+Continue through quiet woodland, enchanting at any time of year, but especially in the spring when wildflowers abound.
 Pass Coopers Hill, home to the famous annual cheese rolling festival, before arriving in the delightful town of Painswick, which grew prosperous from the cloth trade.

 Troy House is situated in the queen of the Cotswolds - the village of Painswick.
 It is set in a grade 2 listed building with original features.
 Off set in a private courtyard allowing ultimate relaxation and tranquillity.
 Each room has been decorated in natural colours and have all the amenities you require for your overnight stay.